jxz12/EcoBuilder/README.md

-make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle?
+make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle? make nodelink tooltip do something else when links are added and removed

 experiments to see how the score changes over time